Fordingbridge

 Dogs: Dogs are welcome on this walk.

-Refreshments: The Pantry Barn Cafe at Breamore House (open Tues - Sun and bank holidays, 10 am-4pm).
+Refreshments: The Pantry Barn Cafe at Breamore House (open every day 10 am-4pm).

 Toilets: There are toilets in the courtyard by the café.

-Public Transport: More buses service X3 from Salisbury to Bournemouth stops at Breamore House.
+Public Transport: More bus service X3 from Salisbury to Bournemouth stops at Breamore House.

 Bluebells fill the woods between Breamore House and the mizmaze during spring

-This walk begins at the farm shop, café and countryside museum that belong to Breamore Estate.
-The little café is set in an attractive courtyard and makes a brilliant post walk refreshment stop.
-The walk heads through the lion gates and passes the splendid Elizabethan mansion before entering a pristine bluebell wood.
-It culminates on Breamore Down where you will find a medieval turf maze hidden inside a ring of yew trees.
-Breamore itself is an exceptionally pretty village with thatched cottages and water meadows.
+This walk begins at the farm shop, café and countryside museum which are all set around an attractive courtyard.
+You will then head through the lion gates and pass the splendid Elizabethan mansion of Breamore House before ascending through a pristine bluebell wood.
+The first leg culminates on Breamore Down where you will find a Medieval turf maze hidden inside a ring of ancient yew trees.
+The descending leg will take you through farmland with views of rolling hills and more opportunities to see bluebells.
+At the end of the walk, it is worth exploring Breamore, with its dreamy thatched cottages and water meadows.

 The Route